xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.1.2.
 VisibleDataType in Source package is moved to DestinationComponentPackage.
->* Options menu is shown for displaying all items typed to VisibleDataType, that are now going to be set to the default type.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* ComponentMovePass1.ComponentMovePassClass.attribute1 to default
+>>>* FailureCasesComponent.FailureMoveClass.systemViewAttribute to default
 >* Perform undo.

 7.2 Use Case 4.2  (Uses test model [2.8](#2.8))